santa112358/story/README.md

     pageLength: 4,
   );
 ```

-- `itemBuilder` is necessary to build the content of story.
-It is called with index of pageView and index of the story on the page.
+- `itemBuilder` builds the content of each story and is called with the index of the pageView and
+  the index of the story on the page.

 - `storyLength` decides the length of story for each page.
-The example above always returns 3, but it should depend on the argument `pageIndex`
+The example above always returns 3, but
+  it should depend on `pageIndex`.

 - `pageLength` is just the length of `StoryPageView`